HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

-Looking at the duration of transitions we see a change from last year.
+Looking at the duration of transitions, we see a change from last year.
 In 2021, at the 90th percentile the median transition duration was half a second, this has now jumped to 1 second.
 We see increases across all top four percentiles.

 {{ figure_markup(
     image="transition-delays.png",